How to Choose the Right Mattress

 Invented back in the mid-1800s, the pocket sprung mattress is the traditional type of mattress using coiled wire springs that are either woven into a matrix or, more commonly in the best types of mattresses, individually positioned in their own cloth pockets.
 Usually firmer than other types of mattresses.

-Created for the NASA space program, memory foam is now hugely popular.
+Created for the NASA space program, the foam mattress is now hugely popular.
 It’s a dense foam that as soon as pressure or weight is removed, returns to its original shape.

 These mattresses use both springs and foam layers and are one of the best types of all-purpose mattress.
 They are available in a range of firmness ratings.

 Latex and natural fibre

 These use natural fibres in the construction, and latex mattress options use this natural and sustainable resource as their top layer.
 They are one of the best mattresses for those who suffer from allergies or respiratory conditions.
 They create a hostile environment for bugs, mites, dust and canker.

 Do I need a different mattress for a child?

 Not necessarily – children’s mattresses are made in exactly the same way as adult versions!
 They tend to be a little softer than the average adult’s mattress, but shouldn’t be too soft to avoid aches and pains disturbing your child’s sleep patterns.